 There are various issues with the teeth and/or the jaw that can necessitate orthodontic treatment.
 Common issues include crowding in the teeth or spacing issues, overbites or underbites, and open bite.
 Orthodontists are trained to identify the severity of these issues, determine the root cause and figure out how to correct them.

-What It Is
+What Is an Open Bite?

 What Issues Can an Open Bite Cause?

-How an Open Bite Can Be Fixed
+How to Fix an Open Bite

 At Charleston Orthodontic Specialists, we’re ready to help you get the smile you’ve always wanted.
 Call (843) 4-BRACES to get started with our team!